 Indonsa Arts & Craft Centre is based in Ulundi and it is one of best community art centres in the KZN province.
-It has grown from strength to strength helping the young people, in particular, to acquire skills in fashion design, music (instruments) and visual arts.
+It has grown from strength to strength helping young people to acquire skills in fashion design, music (instruments) and visual arts.
 The courses are of duration of six months.
 Admission is free.
-The courses are aimed to assist young people that complete matric but lack funds to further their studies at tertiary institutions and also assist those that have academic qualifications but are unemployed so that their opportunities to get for employed are improved.
+The courses are aimed to assist young people that complete matric but lack funds to further their studies at tertiary institutions and assist those that have academic qualifications but are unemployed so that their opportunities to get for employed are improved.
 Graduates are encouraged by being given starter packs on graduation day to start their own businesses; they are however encouraged to form cooperatives in order improve their chances of accessing better funding.

-Through the Centre an annual Art Festival/Competition called 'Umbele Wethu' is held in all the five municipalities under the Zululand District Municipalities and a big District final event in which the youth compete in all genres of music, dances, drama and painting.
-They win money prizes in order to encourage them to advance their talents into careers.
+Through the Centre an annual Art Festival/Competition called 'Umbele Wethu' is held in all the five municipalities under the Zululand District Municipalities and a big District final event in which the youth compete in all genres of music, dances, drama, and painting.
+They win money prizes to encourage them to advance their talents into careers.
 The music winners are assisted with free recording their music at the Indonsa Art Centre studio.
-Quite a number of the musician that were trained at Indonsa and those that were picked from Umbele Wethu have grown to become professional musicians.
+Several the musician that were trained at Indonsa and those that were picked from Umbele Wethu have grown to become professional musicians.